 You probably have a brick or tub of cream cheese in your refrigerator right now, but you might not have any idea what makes it so creamy or why it's even considered cheese.
-Here's everything you need to know about your schmear.
+Here's everything you need to know about cream cheese.

-You think you know cheese: cheddar, mozzarella parmesan.
+You think you know cheese: cheddar, mozzarella, Parmesan.
 But what about cream cheese?
-It’s called cheese but doesn’t seem to quite compare with these others.
-Let’s get to the bottom of this and find out what is cream cheese.
+It’s called cheese but it doesn’t quite seem to compare with these others.
+Let’s get to the bottom of this and find out: What is cream cheese?

-Turns out that despite not having a particularly savory reputation like Colby, Swiss or gouda, cream cheese is cheese.
-It’s a fresh cheese defined by the FDA as containing at least 33 percent fat with a moisture content of 55 percent or less.
-It’s soft, smooth and mild.
-This cheese is comparable in flavor and texture to mascarpone cheese.
-(This decadent dessert uses both!)
+Despite not having a particularly savory reputation like Colby, Swiss or Gouda, cream cheese is cheese.
+It’s a fresh cheese, which is defined by the FDA as containing at least 33% fat with a moisture content of 55% or less.
+Cream cheese is soft, smooth and mild, and comparable in flavor and texture to mascarpone cheese.
+(This decadent mascarpone cheesecake uses both!)

 How Is Cream Cheese Made?

-The recipe is fairly simple—lactic acid bacteria are added to cream (or sometimes a combination of milk and cream), and this causes the pH of the cream to decrease, which in turn makes it coagulate.
-To put it simply, it becomes separated into curds and whey.
+The recipe for cream cheese is fairly simple: Lactic acid bacteria are added to cream (or sometimes a combination of milk and cream), and this causes the pH of the cream to decrease, which in turn makes it coagulate.
+To put it simply, it separates into curds and whey.
 Then the whey is drained off, the curds are heated, stabilizers are added, and cream cheese is formed.

 Can You Make Cream Cheese at Home?

-Of course, cream cheese is used to top bagels and make cheesecake—here are some simple recipes to get you started!
-But you can use cream cheese to create all kinds of savory dips, spreads and cheeseballs.
+Of course, cream cheese is used to top bagels and make cheesecake.
+Here are some easy cheesecake recipes to get you started.
+But you can also use cream cheese to create all kinds of sweet and savory cream cheese dips, spreads and cheeseballs.
 It also helps smooth out sauces and other dishes.

-Whether you make your own or stick to the tried-and-true grocery store option, it’s a good idea to keep some cream cheese on hand at all times.
+Whether you make your own or stick to the best cream cheese brands at the store, it’s a good idea to keep some cream cheese on hand at all times.
 You never know when an urge for that tangy, smooth dairy delight will strike.